Ying-Lab/TumorViTrap/README.md

-# TumorViTrap
+# ViTrace

-TumorViTrap is a state-of-the-art, dual-channel deep neural network designed to identify viral sequences within human transcriptomic data.
+ViTrace is a state-of-the-art, dual-channel deep neural network designed to identify viral sequences within human transcriptomic data.
 It employs an integrated approach by combining Transformer and Convolutional Neural Network (CNN) architectures, maximizing their strengths to uncover viral signatures in human tumor sequencing data effectively.
 This tool is crucial for researchers focusing on the viral etiology of cancers.

-For more details, visit the [TumorViTrap GitHub repository](https://github.com/Ying-Lab/TumorViTrap).
+For more details, visit the [ViTrace GitHub repository](https://github.com/Ying-Lab/ViTrace).

 ## Prerequisites